 The Internet of Things promises to give insurance companies more telling access to customer data, with more personal, accurate insights into their daily lives.
 Big Data plays a role in this, as new devices produce entirely new parameters to identify potential customers.
 But Big Data also expands on this with the development of best-fit insights to view trends more clearly.

-Customer Communications Management tools will update, de-duplicate, and clean the valuable data you collect.
+Customer Communications Management solutions will update, de-duplicate, and clean the valuable data you collect.
 Big Data visualizations will also allow companies to study gauge entirely new parameters around customer identity.
-With so many things feeding databases, it’s becoming easier to nail down averages, project tendencies, and separate customers into types.
+With so many things feeding databases, it’s becoming easier to nail down averages, project tendencies, and separate customers into types, which allows companies to better engage customers with their own data.
 This might not only provide more accurate risk assessments, but also lead to the development of new, more sensible products.

 Most businesses already use a Customer Relationship Management tool or other data management platform to learn more about their customers.
 From a customer loyalty standpoint, that’s only half the circle.
 Customer Communications Management seeks to complete that.
 Not only are leading insurers taking in loads of data from all of the new software-bound items at their disposal, they’re also putting it to the best use possible, using it to inform every last detail of their communications, whether in a confidential statement or promotional ad.
 The competition knows that brand management is a combination small-and-large-scale effort.